Rethinking Boundary Discontinuity Problem for Oriented Object Detection: Method

 \subsection{Loss Functions}

-As is shown in Figure~\ref{fig:overview}, given a batch of images, the detector outputs the classification $c_p$, position $(x_p, y_p)$, scale $(w_p, h_p)$, and warped angle $f_{p}^{\theta}$, and the corresponding ground truth is $c_t$, $(x_t, y_t)$, $(w_t, h_t)$, and $\theta_t$.
-First, we calculate the direct loss of the wrapped angle in Angle Correct Module(ACM), named as \textbf{Angle Correct Loss(ACL)}, which is
+As is shown in \cref{fig:overview}, given a batch of images, the detector outputs the classification $c_p$, position $(x_p, y_p)$, scale $(w_p, h_p)$, and angular encoding $f_{p}$, and the corresponding ground truth is $c_t$, $(x_t, y_t)$, $(w_t, h_t)$, and $\theta_t$.
+First, we calculate the loss of the angular encoding in ACM, which is